Taron Egerton: 2024–present: Breakthrough with Netflix and AppleTV+

-In in the Netflix thriller film Carry-On (2024), Egerton starred as a TSA agent blackmailed by a terrorist.
+In the Netflix thriller film Carry-On (2024), Egerton starred as Ethan Kopek, a TSA agent blackmailed by a mysterious traveller.
 He deemed it a rare opportunity to lead a film aimed at a wide audience.
 Nick Schager of The Daily Beast wrote that "Egerton exudes the right mix of stuck-in-a-rut defeatism and harried determination to hold the film together".
 On Netflix, Carry-On became the fifth-most-watched English-language film of all time.

-Egerton will next star in the Apple TV+ miniseries Smoke and in the crime thriller film She Rides Shotgun.
+In 2025, he starred in the Apple TV+ miniseries Smoke (2025) and the crime thriller film She Rides Shotgun.